SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Retaining Wall Cost in Philadelphia, PA

 Philadelphia's freeze-thaw cycling places maximum stress on retaining wall drainage systems: hydrostatic pressure from frozen, water-saturated backfill is the leading cause of wall failure in this climate, making drainage aggregate and weep holes non-negotiable.
-At $33.18–$78.71/SF, Philadelphia is one of the most expensive markets in this dataset for concrete retaining wall (ranked 26th of 30), driven primarily by above-average regional labor costs.
+At $19.89–$47.19/SF, Philadelphia is an above-average cost market for concrete retaining wall, ranking 24th of 30 tracked metros — 12% above the dataset median of $17.82/SF.
 These figures reflect 2024 PennDOT District 6-0 Bid History (calibrated) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

 Low